-Increasing broadband access and digital literacy can have been shown to improve outcomes predictive of upward mobility.
+Increasing broadband access and digital literacy has been shown to improve outcomes predictive of upward mobility.
 These outcomes, identified by the Urban Institute, are social capital, effective public education, digital access, and employment opportunities.

 City and county leaders can assess local conditions for each of these outcomes using the metrics below, identified by the Urban Institute.
 This assessment can be used to determine whether this strategy is appropriate for their community.
 (Note: these metrics are a starting point for self-assessment and are not intended to be comprehensive.)

 All cities and counties with populations over 75,000 can receive a customized data sheet here.

 Measuring social capital in your community: Examine the number of membership associations per 10,000 people and the ratio of residents’ Facebook friends with higher socioeconomic status to their Facebook friends with lower socioeconomic status.
 These data are available from the Census Bureau’s County Business Patterns and Opportunity Insights’ Social Capital Atlas, respectively.

 Measuring the effectiveness of public education in your community: Examine the average per-grade change in English Language Arts achievement between the third and eighth grades.
 These data are available from Stanford University’s Education Data Archive.

 Measuring digital access in your community: Examine the share of households with broadband access in the home.
 These data are available through the Census Bureau’s American Community Survey.